 Eventually, major organ systems begin to lose function: eyes, kidneys, immune system... that's called diabetes, and it's a chronic, life altering condition that no hiker wants to deal with.

-Try these ideas for maintaining a high energy level on your next hike:
+Try a few of these ideas for maintaining a high energy level on your next hike.

 When you get strong hunger signals on the trail, stop within a few minutes and eat a snack.

 Some folks carry a small bag of trail mix or dried fruit in a shirt pocket or accessible backpack pocket, and munch while they hike.

 Don't ignore your hunger signals.
 It's like ignoring the EMPTY warning on your car's fuel gauge!

 Paying attention to your hydration levels is also a smart move, because without water, your cells can't utilize all of the glucose in your bloodstream.

 There are lots more tips for getting, and keeping, a high energy level in my Day Hiking Tips book!

 Commit to maintaining your energy levels during your hike and be amazed at how much further you can go, and feel great doing it!

 You've only got one liver, one pancreas, and one hiking career.